-The configuration registers on the IIC215 are located on SPI addresses from 0x00 to 0x2E.
+The configuration registers on the HC210C-TR are located on SPI addresses from 0x00 to 0x2E.
 Table 43 on page 66 lists all configuration registers.
-It is highly recommended to use SmartRF® Studio [8] to generate optimum register settings.
-The detailed description of each register is found in Section 29.1 and 29.2, starting on page 69.
-All configuration registers can be both written to and read.
-The R/W bit controls if the register should be written to or read.
-When writing to registers, the status byte is sent on the SO pin each time a header byte or data byte is transmitted on the SI pin.
+It is highly recommended to use the status byte is sent on the SO pin each time a header byte or data byte is transmitted on the SI pin.
 When reading from registers, the status byte is sent on the SO pin each time a header byte is transmitted on the SI pin.